Makaira-ludus/lumous-valley/README.md

 ## 🚧 Status

 > **Early Concept / Prototype Phase**
 The foundations of this game are being laid.
 Currently focused on creating basic movement, rune casting, and clan interactions.

 ## Get Involved

 Interested in shaping the future of *Lumous Valley*?
-Drop us a line, join our community, or contribute to the project!
+Join our community, or contribute to the project!

-> _Master the runes.
-Shape your fate._
+> *Master the runes.
+Shape your fate.*